BlockchainCommons/BCSwiftSecureComponents/Docs/07-NONCORRELATION.md

 ]
 ```

-Any or all elements of this salted `Envelope` could be elided with a high degree of noncorrelatability..
+Any or all elements of this salted `Envelope` could be elided with a high degree of noncorrelatability.